 Climate Corps seeks top graduate students with analytical and project management backgrounds who are excited to make an impact through smart energy and climate solutions.
 Fellows are chosen for their ability to perform quantitative analyses, manage projects and help facilitate organizational change.
 Our core fellowship requirements are:

 - At the time of application, enrolled in a graduate certificate or degree program studying business, engineering, sustainability, environmental management, public policy or other relevant subject

-- 2+ years of applicable work experience
+- At least 2 years of work experience

 - A passion for solving environmental challenges

 - Eligibility to work in the United States during summer 2021.
 See our work authorization policy for more details.

 Climate Corps is an Equal Opportunity Employer.
 In order to develop the most innovative and inclusive environmental solutions, we need sustainability leaders that represent the community we serve.
 The Climate Corps program is proud that our fellows represent a diverse population of individuals with different experiences, backgrounds and identities – both visible and invisible.
 We believe this diversity makes our program stronger.